 - Cheryl Lowery, Cross Country Administrative Asst.
 (309) 663•6377 clowery@ihsa.org - 1.
 List of Participant Questions or Problems - 2.
 Regional or Sectional Winner Report Questions or Problems - 3.
 Regional or Sectional errors in results posted on the IHSA Web Site - 4.
-Name spellings, year in school corrections submitted after the On-line List of Participants deadline
+Name spellings, year in school corrections

 Do Not call Peoria High School Meet personnel for additional school vehicle parking pass(es).

-Personnel from the host school will be available at Detweiller Park on Friday, November 6 to assist your school with parking and other requests.
+Personnel will be available at Detweiller Park on Friday, November 4 to assist your school with parking and other requests.